 Similarly to Bergamo, in Italy, the historical center of Coimbra sits on a hill overlooking Rio Mondego, with the University towering on the top.
 And like many other medieval towns, the modern city developed in the lower part (Baixa), along the banks of the Mondego river.

 The historical center is rather small, and all Coimbra main attractions are within walking distance.
 However, keep in mind that like in Lisbon and Porto, you’ll have to climb quite a bit uphill and downhill, often on cobblestone alleys.
-Coimbra’s old town is charming, but you’ll definitely want to wear comfortable shoes.
+Coimbra’s old town is charming, but you’ll want to wear comfortable shoes.
 Not.
 A place.
 For high heels!

 Despite the limited dimensions of Coimbra’s old town, there’s a lot to see and do.